schierlm/BibleMultiConverter/README.md

 Planned formats
 ---------------

-I intend to add importer and exporter for theWord Bibles (export is currently possible by importing Zefania XML in theWord), and an importer for SWORD bibles (export is currently already possible via OSIS export and osis2mod).
+I intend to add an importer for SWORD bibles (export is currently already possible via OSIS export and osis2mod).

 I also plan lossless import and export to ODT, to make manual editing of the Bible text